E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Also, setup your BOX 14 so that triggering ACE will only open the pokedex completion diploma without doing anything else (for that you can either set up the hex writer with only `00000000` as box names, or you can set up the hexecutor with the command `10FF2FE1` in BOX 1 name).

 At this point, save your game.
-Now we will ensure that everything's okay.
+Now we will ensure that everything is okay.

 *Reminder: the data in the crafting table area, below the third row, will be executed automatically when your save loads.
 Thus we must be careful and ensure it is correct!*

 1. Move the crafting table bad egg in the last slot of BOX 12, so that when you trigger ACE, it will not jump over the crafting table data (and thus it will execute it).
 2. Trigger ACE.
 It should open the pokedex completion diploma.
 Now your ACE trigger (and the persistence) should be active.
 3. Restore the crafting table bad egg in its original position.
-4. Briefly press R: each time you press it, it should open the Pokedex completion diploma.
+4. Briefly press R to trigger ACE: each time you press it, it should open the Pokedex completion diploma.
 5. Enter/leave a building, open/close the Pokedex.
 It shouldn't crash.
 6. Move the crafting table bad egg in the last slot of BOX 12 again.
+7. Briefly press R. It should open the diploma.
+Now your ACE trigger should be inactive: pressing R shouldn't do anything.
-7. Move the exit code bootstrap of the crafting table area one row down (it should be in the last row).
+8. Unmark the second exit code bootstrap (the one in the crafting table area).
-8. Briefly press R many times.
-It should not crash (and it should not open the diploma).
-Now your ACE trigger should be inactive.
+9. Trigger ACE (and exit the summary screen quickly).
+It should not open the diploma, but the ACE trigger (and persistence) should now be active again.
-9. Restore the crafting table bad egg and the exit code bootstrap back in their original positions.
+10. Restore the crafting table bad egg in its original position.
-10. Pressing R should not do anything.
-Enter or leave a building.
+11. Test by pressing R that the ACE trigger is active (it should open the diploma).
+12. Enter/leave a building, open/close the Pokedex.
+It shouldn't crash.

 If there was no crash, you can proceed.
+Your setup should look like the scheme above, with the second exit code bootstrap unmarked.
+If it is the case, you can finally save: good job, you successfully set up the persistence!

-**In order to activate the persistence:**
+**In order to disable the persistence:**

 Your BOX 12 should look like the scheme above.

+1. Mark the second exit code bootstrap (the one in the crafting table area).
-1. Move the crafting table bad egg in the last slot of BOX 12.
+2. Move the crafting table bad egg in the last slot of BOX 12, so that when you trigger ACE, it will not jump over the crafting table data (and thus it will execute it).
-2. Trigger ACE.
-It should open the pokedex completion diploma.
-Now your ACE trigger (and the persistence) should be active.
+3. Trigger ACE (by pressing R if your ACE trigger is active).
+It should open the diploma.
-3. Restore the crafting table bad egg in its original position.
+4. Restore the crafting table bad egg in its original position.
+5. Enter in a new map (you can enter or leave a building).
+6. Test that your ACE trigger is disabled (pressing R shouldn't do anything).

+Then you can save.

+**In order to reactivate the persistence:**

-4. Your setup should look like the one above.
+Your BOX 12 should look like the scheme above.
-5. You can do some more tests by pressing R and ensuring there are no crashes, and then you can save.

-Note that while the persistence is active, the pokedex completion diploma will open once each time you load your save.

-**In order to disable the persistence:**

-1. Do the exact same steps as for the activation.
+1. Unmark the second exit code bootstrap (the one in the crafting table area).
+2. Move the crafting table bad egg in the last slot of BOX 12, so that when you trigger ACE, it will not jump over the crafting table data (and thus it will execute it).
+3. Trigger ACE (and exit the summary screen quickly).
+It should not open the diploma, but the ACE trigger (and persistence) should now be active again.
+4. Restore the crafting table bad egg in its original position.
-2. Enter in a new map (you can enter or leave a building).
+5. Enter in a new map (you can enter or leave a building).
-3. Test that your ACE trigger is disabled (pressing R shouldn't do anything), and then you can save.
+6. Test that your ACE trigger is enabled by pressing R (it should execute your payload).

+Then you can save.

 ## BONUS: Trigger a different payload when L+R is pressed